 If you are already interviewing people for their Scrum knowledge, experience and (why not) passion, you need to know they are genuine.

 There are a few things that should be pointed out which make Agile interviews different from other types of job interviews.

 For one, the point of being Agile is not to get too constrained by the various frameworks and practices.
 The majority of Agile approaches are rather liberal about how they best provide value and the ways different experts will approach introducing Agile can differ greatly.

 Because of this, the answers to certain questions may also differ without some of them necessarily being wrong.
 In general, the questions above are aimed more at illuminating the ways in which candidates might approach a hypothetical situation than at giving structured, definitive steps on how to handle the issue.

-Employers will probably also want to ask questions that will reveal more about the specific practices and rules of Scrum and candidates should expect such questions.
+Employers will probably also want to ask questions that will reveal more about the specific practices and rules of Scrum or even the experience with Scrum software and candidates should expect such questions.
 That being said, we believe that the questions we suggested here will provide another layer to any Scrum or Agile interview, providing the employers with additional insight into their candidates’ understanding of Agile.

 Author: Goran Prijić is the co-creator and Product Owner at VivifyScrum.
 He is also a Certified Scrum Master.